MARLEY-MC/marley/docs/pubs.rst

 MARLEY Bibliography
 ===================

-This bibliography attempts to collect a full list of (1) references discussing MARLEY itself and (2) publications that use MARLEY calculations in some way.
+This bibliography attempts to collect a full list of publications in three
-Examples of the latter category include
+categories:

+1. References discussing MARLEY itself

+2. Publications that use MARLEY in some way, e.g.,

    * New results (e.g., experimental sensitivity estimates) obtained using MARLEY simulations

    * Comparisons of MARLEY to competing theoretical models

+3. Publications that use MARLEY predictions or cross-section calculations as a reference point without running the code directly

 User contributions to this list are strongly encouraged.
 If you have written a publication, thesis, etc. in which MARLEY is used, please `send me